Rye Sandwich Bread

 Ingredients and substitutions

-- Whole or dark rye flour – I mill my flour from rye berries but you can buy dark or whole rye flour from specialist or wholefood stores.
+- Rye flour – I mill my own flour from rye berries but you can buy dark or whole rye flour from specialist or wholefood stores.
 While it’s possible to use 100% rye flour, be aware that rye flour doesn’t have the same gluten content as wheat and the texture will be different.
 I recommended mixing it with a portion of all-purpose flour or bread flour as per the recipe below for better results.

-- Add ins – Sunflower seeds or any seeds that you prefer including pumpkin, sesame, or flaxseeds.
+- Seeds – I use sunflower seeds but any seeds can be added to the sandwich loaf including pumpkin seeds, sesame seeds, or flaxseeds.
 Incorporate 1/2 tsp if caraway seeds for a more traditional rye flavor.
 Or you can go nuts and substitute 1/2 cup of seeds with chopped nuts, like walnuts or hazelnuts, for an extra crunch.

 - Warmth: Ensure that the place where you let the dough rise is comfortably warm but not too hot.
 A temperature of around 75-80°F (24-27°C) is generally suitable.
 If your kitchen is cold, you can create a warm environment by turning on your oven at a low temperature for a few minutes and then turning it off before placing the dough inside.